 (1) The Board of Supervisors should explore implementing a Meals Tax as soon as feasibly possible to reduce the tax burden on the residential real estate owner and diversifying the tax base; and

-(2) The Board of Supervisors should review the 42 new postionspositions added to the budget to ensure that they are essential and are aligned with the County Strategic Plan.
+(2) The Board of Supervisors should review the 42 new positions added to the budget to ensure that they are essential and are aligned with the County Strategic Plan.

-(3) We support a BPOL tax
+(3) We support an increase BPOL tax to also reduce the tax burden on the home owner.

 B. EMPLOYEE COMPENSATION